tonybayley/log_ec/README.md

 A simple logging library for embedded C.

-This library is derived from the _rxi_ logging library https://github.com/rxi/log.c.
-However, I have modified the library to make it more suitable for resource-limited embedded systems, and to suit my personal preferences.
 Log messages are written to the console.
 Optionally, callback functions may be registered to perform other logging actions such as writing logs to flash memory or publishing logs via a network interface.

-By default, the _printf()_ function is used to write log messages to the console.
+By default, the `printf()` function is used to write log messages to the console.
-On embedded systems, the _printf()_ function is typically configured to print to a UART, USB virtual COM port or J-Link RTT channel that can be viewed on an attached PC.
-However, systems that do not support _printf()_ can still use the _log\_ec_ library as described in the section titled ["Using custom console printing macros"](https://github.com/tonybayley/log_ec#using-custom-console-printing-macros).
+On embedded systems, the `printf()` function is typically configured to print to a UART, USB virtual COM port or J-Link RTT channel that can be viewed on an attached PC.
+However, systems that do not support `printf()` can still use the _log\_ec_ library as described in the section titled ["Using custom console printing macros"](https://github.com/tonybayley/log_ec#using-custom-console-printing-macros).